 7. Calvin University

 The Department of Nursing at Calvin University offers students the opportunity to learn in a highly regarded facility from faculty that have decades of experience working as nurses.
 The school offers a BSN with an early enrollment opportunity for high school students.
-Students learn on the latest in nursing technology and get the opportunity to learn at the best hospitals in the area as part of the curriculum.
+Students learn about the latest in nursing technology and get the opportunity to learn at the best hospitals in the area as part of the curriculum.
 The curriculum prepares students to sit for and pass the NCLEX exam in order to gain state licensure.
 Students who decide to not pursue a BSN can transition to other healthcare programs offered by Calvin University.

 Calvin University is a private Christian university that features a space-grant affiliation and is associated with the Christian Reformed Church.
-The school offers minors and majors in 109 academic fields that include engineering, business, nursing, social work, sociology, physics, astronomy and psychology.
+The school offers minors and majors in 109 academic fields that include engineering, business, nursing, social work, sociology, physics, astronomy, and psychology.
 Students who matriculate into Calvin University are required to take 45 hours of core classes that include religious studies and capstone courses that bring together the religious and secular portions of a degree program.

 8. Northern Michigan University

 The School of Nursing at Northern Michigan University seeks to prepare students to excel at their work no matter what type of setting they work in.
-The nursing program helps students acquire expertise, knowledge, technical skills and interpersonal knowledge.
+The nursing program helps students acquire expertise, knowledge, technical skills, and interpersonal knowledge.
 Degrees offered include a BSN, RN to BSN, practical nursing certificate, and a post-baccalaureate and post-master’s track for DNP.
-The RN to BSN program is offered online and in-person study.
+The RN to BSN program is both an online and in-person study.
 High school students can earn a spot in the nursing program through the Freshman Direct Admission Nursing Program.

 Northern Michigan University is a public university and is part of Michigan’s public university system.
-A total of 180 undergraduate and graduate degrees are offered through five colleges that include Graduate Education and Research, Health Sciences and Professional Studies, Business, Arts and Sciences and Academic Information Services.
+A total of 180 undergraduate and graduate degrees are offered through five colleges that include Graduate Education and Research, Health Sciences and Professional Studies, Business, Arts and Sciences, and Academic Information Services.
 The school’s hockey team participates in the NCAA Division I and the rest of the school’s athletics teams participate in the NCAA Division II.

 Programs: BSN, MSN, DNP